cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 To do the next part, first you need to understand how the fitting method code saves its files in a different way to the sideband subtraction method code.
 Lets look at how they are saved.

-If you look inside thr results folder for fitting method, you will see another folder named `trackermuon`.
+If you look inside `CMS-tutorial\Efficiency Result` folder, where is stored fitting method results, you will see another folder named `trackerMuon`.
 Inside of it you'll see:

 ![Invariant Mass histogram](../fig/prints/fitting_tracker.png)